 Venefit™ procedure (VNUS Closure Fast)

-Venefit™ is a segmental ablation treatment that uses radiofrequency energy to re-route blood flow from diseased veins to healthy veins.
-During this minimally-invasive outpatient procedure, a ClosureFast™ catheter is used to apply consistent heat to the affected vein, eventually causing the vein wall to collapse and close.
-This procedure’s benefits include short recovery times and long-term effectiveness.
-Read more here.
+A segmental ablation varicose vein treatment that uses radiofrequency energy to re-route blood flow from diseased veins to healthy veins, Venefit™ is a minimally-invasive outpatient procedure.
+This procedure’s benefits include short recovery times and long- term effectiveness.

-Patients who are diagnosed with deep vein thrombosis or pulmonary embolism should consider one of the following methods of treatment:
+Patients diagnosed with deep vein thrombosis or pulmonary embolism should consider one of the following methods of treatment:

 Anti-coagulant medications and medical grade compression stockings

-Your physician will insert a catheter through the skin into a vessel and direct it to the thrombosis or blockage.
-The blood clot is then dissolved in one of two ways: by delivering medication directly to the blood clot or by placing the mechanical device at the site to break up the clot.
+During this procedure, a catheter is inserted into a vessel and directed to the thrombosis or blockage.
+The blood clot is then dissolved by either delivering medication directly to the blood clot or by utilizing a mechanical device to break up the clot.

 IVC filter placement and retrieval